Annual meadow grass in your lawn is not always bad news, but many see it as an eyesore that can spread rapidly.

-As there is no selective chemical for annual meadow grass (poa annua), there are no treatments which can be applied to kill it without also killing the rest of your lawn.
+As there is no selective chemical for annual meadow grass (poa annua), there are no treatments which can be applied without also killing the rest of your lawn.

-Instead, you can spot treat the offending plants with round-up or a similar product if the grassed area isn’t particularly large, and the weed grass not too pervasive.
+But you can spot-treat the offending plants with Round-up or a similar product.
+This should work if the grassed area isn’t particularly large and the weed grass is not too pervasive.
 Naturally, be careful when doing this as all plants treated, whether a weed or not, will be killed by the chemical.
 If you’d rather not use chemicals, cutting through the base and roots of the plant with a sharp knife will also kill the plant.

-This information is of little use for those with bigger gardens or if the problem is more widespread .
+While weedkiller is great for smaller gardens, this won’t work for those with bigger gardens or who have a more widespread problem.
 In this case, annual meadow grass becomes even more difficult to remove.
-Replacing the lawn may be an option.
 There are a few techniques to get rid of the problem.

-Firstly, feed your lawn well in March when the turf grasses will be coming into growth.
+Firstly, feed your lawn well in March when the turf grasses will be beginning to grow.
 This will help to thicken up the lawn.
-This can prevent the problem from getting worse and will make the existing annual meadow grass easier to deal with.
+It will also prevent the problem from getting worse and will make the existing annual meadow grass easier to deal with.

-The roots of annual meadow grass are shallower than most turfgrass species.
-So not watering your lawn often over summer can be an effective way of treating it.
-By waiting until your whole lawn looks to be suffering during a drought before watering, it’s likely that the weed grass will have died due to its shallower roots.
+The roots of annual meadow grass are shallower than most turfgrass species, so not watering your lawn often over the summer can be an effective way of treating it.
+By waiting until your whole lawn looks to be suffering during a drought before watering, the weed grass will likely have died due to its shallower roots.

-As with most things, the best way of treating annual meadow grass is to prevent it infesting your lawn in the first place.
+As with most things, the best way of treating annual meadow grass is to prevent it from infesting your lawn in the first place:

 - Ensure that it isn’t already present when laying your lawn.